johe123qwe/github-trending/README.md

 ## C#

+* 【2024-10-21】[codeproject / CodeProject.AI-Server](https://github.com/codeproject/CodeProject.AI-Server) - CodeProject.AI Server is a self contained service that software developers can include in, and distribute with, their applications in order to augment their apps with the power of AI.
+* 【2024-10-21】[Macro-Deck-App / Macro-Deck](https://github.com/Macro-Deck-App/Macro-Deck) - Macro Deck transforms your phone, tablet, or any device equipped with a modern internet browser into an efficient remote macro pad.
+With this tool, you can execute single or multi-step actions seamlessly with just a single tap.
 * 【2024-10-15】[bloxstraplabs / bloxstrap](https://github.com/bloxstraplabs/bloxstrap) - An alternative bootstrapper for Roblox with a bunch of extra features.
 * 【2024-10-14】[2394425147 / astrodx](https://github.com/2394425147/astrodx) -
 * 【2024-10-12】[apache / arrow-adbc](https://github.com/apache/arrow-adbc) - Database connectivity API standard and libraries for Apache Arrow